 2026 World Cup Matches in San Francisco

-Find out everything you need to know about the 2026 World Cup matches in San Francisco: key dates, tickets, stadium, and the best plans for experiencing soccer in one of the most vibrant cities in the US.
-Don't miss this historic event!
+Find out everything about the 2026 World Cup matches in San Francisco: key dates, tickets, the stadium, and the best ways to experience soccer in one of the most vibrant cities in the U.S. Don’t miss this historic event!

 Levi’s Stadium | © Naveen Venkatesan

-Levi's Stadium in Santa Clara is preparing to host some of the most intense matches of the 2026 World Cup: Austria vs. Jordan, Jordan vs. Algeria, and Paraguay vs. Australia will ignite the stands amid palm trees and Pacific breezes.
-It's the perfect setting to combine soccer, travel, and that unique atmosphere that only the San Francisco area can create.
+Levi’s Stadium in Santa Clara is gearing up to host some of the most intense matches of the 2026 World Cup: Austria vs. Jordan, Jordan vs. Algeria, and Paraguay vs. Australia will set the stands ablaze amid palm trees and the Pacific breeze.
+It’s the perfect setting to combine soccer, travel, and that unique atmosphere that only the San Francisco Bay Area knows how to create.

 Which 2026 World Cup matches will be played in San Francisco?

-The World Cup matches in San Francisco will be played at Levi's Stadium, located in Santa Clara, about 70 kilometers from the city center.
-The stadium will be one of the official venues for the tournament and has already been confirmed to host several group stage matches and one knockout round match.
+The World Cup matches in San Francisco will be played at Levi’s Stadium, located in Santa Clara, about 70 kilometers from downtown.
+The stadium will be one of the tournament’s official venues, and it has already been confirmed that it will host several group stage matches and one knockout round match.

 Upcoming matches